 What do I bring to coaching

 The focus and determination which drove my athletics career is now directed towards my coaching instead.
 Since qualifying I have continued to develop my knowledge and experience.
-I have attend workshops and courses on subjects including physical preparation, marathon performance and youth endurance.
-I’ve also worked with a number of different coaches to learn from their practice.
+I am now an Event Group coach in Endurance (which is British Athletics’ highest level of coaching for each event group).
+To extend my technical knowledge of running further I am now studying to become an Event Group coach in sprinting too.
+I regularly attend workshops and courses on subjects including physical preparation, marathon performance and youth endurance.
+I’ve also work with a number of different coaches to learn from their practice.

 Photo © Mark Shearman